mefengl/note-faroe/docs/pages/api-reference/rest/models/user.md

 - `id`: A 24 character long unique identifier with 120 bits of entropy.
 - `created_at`: A 64-bit integer as an UNIX timestamp representing when the user was created.
 - `email`: A unique email that is 255 or less characters.
-- `email_verified`: `true` if the user's email was verified using a email verification request.
+- `recovery_code`: A single-use code for resetting the user's second factors.
 - `registered_totp`: `true` if the user holds a TOTP credential.

 ## Example